- Chart

 Overview

-The iShares 5-10 Year Investment Grade Corporate Bond ETF (IGIB) seeks to track the investment results of an index composed of U.S. dollar-denominated, investment-grade corporate bonds with remaining maturities between five and ten years.
-It offers exposure to the intermediate-term corporate bond market, focusing on high-quality, investment-grade securities.
-The ETF's asset allocation is primarily concentrated in corporate bonds.
-Its investment strategy involves passively tracking its underlying index, aiming for returns that closely mirror the index's performance.
+The iShares 5-10 Year Investment Grade Corporate Bond ETF (IGSB) seeks to track the performance of an index composed of U.S. dollar-denominated, investment-grade corporate bonds with remaining maturities between five and ten years.
+It provides investors with diversified exposure to a specific segment of the investment-grade corporate bond market, aiming for a balance between yield and interest rate sensitivity.

 Reputation and Reliability